 Service dogs must be permitted to accompany people with disabilities in all public areas of the University.
-For an individual to qualify to have a service dog on campus
+For an individual to qualify to have a service dog on campus:

-1 The individual must have a disability as defined by the ADA
+The individual must have a disability as defined by the Americans with Disabilities Act.

-2 The service dog must be trained to do specific tasks for the individual that are related to the individual's disability.
+The service dog must be trained to do specific tasks for the individual that are related to the individual's disability.